Healthy Homes Assessment Longlands

 Draught Stopping Longlands

-Draughts increase the likelihood of lower temperatures in homes.
-A draughty house will cost more to heat, which means wasting money and energy.
+Draughts can lead to lower temperatures in households.
+A humid home will cost more to heat, meaning wasting energy and increased bills.

-If you are able to feel external air getting in, or see an unobstructed draught coming from a crack or a gap or crack, then it’s likely to be a gap or hole that needs sealing in the way you can.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that let air into or out of the home need to be sealed.
-For example, if an open fireplace is not in use, it can cause draughts and should be sealed off.
-Landlords and property managers are accountable for making sure that these draughts are stopped as much as imaginable.
+If you can feel external air entering or the air is clear from a gap or hole, then it is probably a gap or hole which requirements sealing in the way you can.
+Cracks and gaps that are large should be sealed permanently.
+Any gaps greater than 3mm that allow air in or out from your house need seals.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no need to block gaps or holes that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for movement of the building when the home gets warmer and cooler, to allow them to be closed and opened instead of instead of being stuck.
-We will test all doors and windows during the Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the building.
+For example, tiny gaps around doors and windows may be required to allow for movement within the building as the household warms and cools in order to let them be opened and closed rather than securing.
+We will examine all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections